 Iconic art for ice cream flavors

-Ice cream company Ledo launched a series of package ice cream where every flavor is associated to a color or a mood.
+Ice cream company Ledo launched a series of packaged ice cream which associated every flavor to a color or a mood.
 The summer picnic mood and the vivid colors found in Seurat’s painting “La grande Jatte” are associated with the “wild berries” flavor.
-The intense gold in Klimt’s work “The Kiss” is associated with the flavors of cream, chocolate and hazelnuts (possibly because the famous italian chocolate “bacio”- bacio in Italian is the word for kiss – is chocolate and hazelnut.
+The intense gold in Klimt’s work “The Kiss” is associated with the flavors of cream, chocolate and hazelnuts (possibly also because the famous Italian chocolate “bacio”- bacio in Italian is the word for kiss – which is chocolate and hazelnut).

 Calendars in all shapes, sizes and structures